core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response {#sec-pairwise-verify-resp}

-Upon receiving a response with the Group Protection Flag bit set to 0, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.
+Upon receiving a response with the Group Flag set to 0, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.

 * No countersignature to verify is included.